 800 NE 10th Street Oklahoma City, OK 73104

 Salary will be commensurate with educational training.
-Presently, trainees with an MS degree will earn $50,000; Trainees with a PhD will earn $55,000.
+Presently, first year trainees with an MS degree will earn $53,220; trainees with a PhD will earn $58,220.
 Salary will be paid to each resident on a biweekly basis.
 Checks for salaries are issued by the central payroll office of the University of Oklahoma Health Sciences Center and are distributed by electronic direct deposit.

 The University of Oklahoma offers a flexible benefits plan authorized by Section 125 (Cafeteria Plan) of the Internal Revenue Code.
 Eligible employees receive an allowance of benefits credits, also called Sooner Credits.
 These credits represent the amount of money the University pays to provide benefit-eligible employees with the following core insurance benefits: